Welcome to

 Our professional automotive service offers you years of combined expertise from our well-trained technicians.
 Services such as Brake Repair, Transmission Repair, Power Steering Repair, and Suspension Service are performed with skill and care.
 From a Check Engine Light to New Engine Replacement, Mikey's Automotive is the BEST Auto Repair Shop in Edmond and Oklahoma City.
 Bring your car in and see why!

-Shop Hours
+Shop

-The Absolute Best Car Repair Service in Edmond, OK and the Oklahoma City area
+The Absolute Best Car Service in

 Recently Serviced Vehicles